sschaner/intro-to-git/README.md

 * Switch to the master branch with "git checkout master"
 * Merge the new branch with the master branch with "git merge <new_branch_name>"

+# git remove a branch

+- Recommended not to delete branches.
+They don't take up much space and you might need them later on.
+- To remove a branch, use the command "git branch -d <branch_name>"